zqxlwm/PDVHbehavior_analysis/README.md

 Used for behavioral preprocessing and feature extraction.

-## Usage
-Run scripts in the `analysis/` folder to reproduce results.

 ## Data availability
 Due to the large size of raw behavioral videos, raw data are available from the corresponding author upon reasonable request.